EricM96/CryptoLight/README.md

 The first line declares string variables that will contain the ciphertext and initialization vector respectively.
 Then, they key is extracted from its file and translated into CryptoPP's `SecByteBlock` format.
-The next three lines of code create a random initialization vector and read a string translation into the `iv_string` variable.
-A CBC mode encryption object is then created using the `SPECK128` scheme and outfitted with the key and initialization vector.
+The next three lines of code creates a random initialization vector using a global CryptoPP random number generator and reads a string translation into the
+`iv_string` variable.
+A `CBC_Mode` encryption object is then created using the `SPECK128` scheme and outfitted with the key and initialization vector.
 The `plain_text` variable is then pumped through a transformation filter that applies the encryption function and saves the resulting ciphertext to the `cipher_text`